Swimming Pool Installation Cost

 The cheapest pools are above-ground swimming pools, and these are a great option if you're on a tight budget.
 These pools generally consist of a metal frame and a waterproof membrane that can be filled with water.

-Swimming pools in the UK tend to run at around 27 degrees Celsius to 30 degrees Celsius.
+A comfortable temperature for swimming pools in the UK is usually somewhere between 25 and 30 degrees Celsius, depending on the prefferred usage.
 This is warm enough for it to be comfortable for swimming but not too warm that it allows bacteria and algae to thrive.

 Apart from the initial filling up of the swimming pool, it won't actually require much water for general maintenance, so you shouldn't notice a huge difference in your water rates.